 What is the taxable income for professionals in India?

 In order to arrive at your taxable income as a professional, it is important for you to have your income listed under heads like ‘profits’ and ‘gross income from your business or profession’.
 After evaluating these with respect to your expenses (with actual receipts of the same), you can arrive at your taxable income.
-While doing this calculation, do remember to include the income you may have drawn as a salary from other sources in exchange of your services, or as rent from any of your assets.
+While working on an income tax calculation, do remember to include the income you may have drawn as a salary from other sources in exchange of your services, or as rent from any of your assets.
 Also, when calculating expenditure include every detail, even if it is a minor expense such as travel or food.

 What is the taxable income for businesses in India?